MrPio/Antiyomacy/README.md

 - `unit.pl`
     - **unit/5** : The list of the units that can be bought
     - **unit_placement/4** : Checks/Get a unit valid location on the given province.
-This is useful to list all the possible placement moves for a given unit
+This is useful to list all the possible placement moves for a given unit (non-deterministic)

 - `building.pl`
     - **building/4** : The list of the buildings that can be built